“Be of good courage, and He shall strengthen your heart, all you who hope in the Lord. – Psalm 31:24

 It’s probably the case that more people think about suicide or have thought about it before than will admit it.
 It’s something that we should talk about more readily so that people who are struggling with suicidal thoughts can get help.
 Then maybe it won’t be so taboo.
 And maybe we can prevent deaths.

 Suicidal thinking and death by suicide can occur among the most unsuspecting people.
 Even Jesus was tempted to take His own life.
 Recall that when He was in the wilderness the Devil tempted him to stand on the pinnacle of the temple and jump off of it (Mt.
 4:5-6).
 The Bible says that when we are tempted we are drawn away of our own desires and enticed (James 1:15).
 The Devil tempted Jesus with the fact that God would order His angels to protect Him (Lk.
 4:10).

 And Jesus was in all points tempted as we are (Heb.
 4:15).
 He was tempted with death by suicide.
 Sometimes suicidal thoughts can be passive – more of the not-wanting-to-be-here type or the pondering of what-if-I-just-don’t-wake-up type.
 Those are probably more common.
 There doesn’t always have to be a laid-out plan for someone to be thinking suicidal thoughts.
 It’s important for us to recognize the signs so that we can help someone in need.

-I can’t count the number of times that I’ve felt down, depressed, or hopeless and going to the Word of God for comfort, for hope, and for strength changed my outlook.
+I can’t count the number of times that I’ve felt down, depressed, or hopeless, and going to the Word of God for comfort, hope, and strength changed my outlook.

 If you are dealing with suicidal thoughts, you must know that you are not alone.
 There is hope, there is healing, and there is strength for you to make it to a brighter day.
 The Lord can give you that kind of comfort.